LukaMrt/Parraindex/README.md

 Technology.
 There are many sponsor relationships between students, and we wanted to create a website that would allow students to see all the links between people.

+You can visit the final website at this address : [https://parraindex.com](https://parraindex.com)

 ## Built with

 The school imposed to not use any framework, so we decided to use the following technologies to create the website: